 It is a relatively simple technique that can, with the right equipment, be performed by anyone at home.

-Distilling differs from fermented beverages in that, unlike fermentation, distillation does not involve any conversion of sugars into alcohol — instead, the ethanol present in a fermented beverage is further concentrated through evaporation and condensation.
+Distilling differs from fermentation in that, unlike fermentation, distillation does not involve any creation of alcohol — instead, the ethanol already present in a fermented beverage is just further concentrated through evaporation and condensation.

 The result can be anything from vodka or whiskey to rum or tequila depending on the product’s ingredients and desired flavor profile.

-In summary, distillation involves a more concentrated version of an already alcoholic beverage product; this allows higher alcohol content while retaining flavor complexity.
+In summary, distillation involves concentrating a version of an already alcoholic beverage product; this allows higher alcohol content while retaining flavor complexity.

 What Is Fermentation?